webview-cs/webview-cs/README.md

 ## Installation

-You can get your hands on Webview from NuGet:
+You can get your hands on Webview.Core from NuGet:

-    PM> Install-Package Webview
+    PM> Install-Package Webview.Core

 or from the dotnet command line:

-    $ dotnet add package Webview
+    $ dotnet add package Webview.Core

 ## Examples

-There are two main APIs to create a webview; the simple API, and the builder API.
+There are three main APIs to create a webview; the simple API, an eval demonstration, and the builder API.
 With the simple API all interaction takes place via the `Webview.Webview.Simple` method.
 This allows you to quickly get a webview running, but doesn't provide the ability to register an invoke callback for JS amongst other things.
 This is a good starting place.

 ```cs
 using Webview